Preface

 Soul of the Duke’s Freydia that is the crawler’s watchman.

 The crawler is an Old One who scattered its works in this land.
-Jeldora is also called the land where the works dwell, and it is said that those who stopped there were transformed into forms grotesque.
+Tseldora is also called the land where the works dwell, and it is said that those who stopped there were transformed into forms grotesque.

 The special soul this watchman possesses is used to acquire a vast amount of souls or create a great power.